utaabries/utaabries/README.md

-- 👋 Hi, I’m @utaabries
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- yah what's up? im uta
+- atm, im still learning on how to communicate with the other peoples from another country using their own language.
+- rookie editor

 <!---
-utaabries/utaabries is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+utaabries/utaabries is a  special repository because its `README.md` (this file) appears on your gitHub profile. you can click the preview link to take a look at your changes.
 --->